JLPT N3 means “able to understand Japanese used in everyday situations to a certain degree.”

 3. Reading Gets Longer and More Complex

 N4 had short emails and notices, but N3 has essays and opinion pieces.
 You need the ability to understand the author’s intent.
+See our JLPT test-taking tips for time management strategies.

 4. Listening Approaches Natural Speed